-Step 2: Next you should sand any rough spots, and if it is concrete, fill in any significant cracks.
+Step 2: Next, you should sand any rough spots, and if it is concrete, fill in any significant cracks.
 You can glue cork to concrete, wood flooring, and wood subfloor.
 If the subfloor is plywood, sand it with gritty sandpaper to rough it up just a bit.
-This will enhance adherence of the glue.
+This will enhance the adherence of the glue.

 If you are using square tiles, then this technique will not be applicable.